gmc-code/PC-microbit-micropython/docs/images/flip_and_rotate_images.rst

 .. admonition:: Tasks

     #.
-Write code to flip the duck horizontally and swap between the display of the duck and the flipped duck.
+Complete the code to flip the duck horizontally and swap between the display of the duck and the flipped duck.

         .. code-block:: python